cblevins/f18-intro-us/policies.md

 **Attendance and Absences**

 Attendance at each class is mandatory.
-When you arrive at class, please check in with your assigned TA who will mark your attendance.
-Two absences are allowed per semester, after which additional absences will impact your participation grade.
-Being on time is also part of attendance – if you are late to class more than once, your will lose points from your participation grade.
+When you arrive at class, please check in with your assigned TA who will mark your attendance. **Two absences** are allowed per semester, after which additional absences will impact your participation grade.
+Being on time is also part of attendance – if you are **late to class more than once**, your will lose points from your participation grade.
 If you are facing health and wellness, financial, or other issues, I encourage you to contact me directly and to reach out to We Care (<https://studentlife.northeastern.edu/we-care/>).

 **Classroom Behavior**